Chart Color Schemes

 Manly - Fairlight features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Manly-Fairlight as of the latest Census, 15.2% were houses while 84.8% comprised semi-detached dwellings, apartments, and others.
+In Manly-Fairlight, as per the latest Census, 15.2% were houses while 84.8% were other dwellings (semi-detached, apartments, 'other').
 Sydney metro had 36.7% houses and 63.3% other dwellings.
-Home ownership in Manly-Fairlight stood at 30.1%, with mortgaged dwellings at 21.6% and rented ones at 48.3%.
-The median monthly mortgage repayment was $3,467, lower than Sydney metro's $3,800.
-Median weekly rent in Manly-Fairlight was $725 compared to Sydney metro's $720.
-Nationally, mortgage repayments were higher at $1,863 and rents stood at $375.
+Home ownership in Manly-Fairlight was at 30.1%, with mortgaged dwellings at 21.6% and rented ones at 48.3%.
+The median monthly mortgage repayment was $3,467, below Sydney metro's $3,800.
+Median weekly rent in Manly-Fairlight was $725, compared to Sydney metro's $720.
+Nationally, Manly-Fairlight's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing